 Take the Joetsu Shinkansen to JR Joetsumyoko Station and change to the local Myoko Haneuma Line to Sekiyama Station.
-Seki Onsen Ski Resort is a 20-minute bus or taxi ride away.
+Seki Onsen Ski Resort is 10-15 minutes by bus or taxi.

 By car, take the Joshinetsu Expressway and get off at either Nakago Interchange or Myoko Kogen Interchange.

 From the Myoko Kogen IC exit turn left at the traffic lights onto Route 18 and head north for about 5.6 kilometers.
 At the Sakaguchi north traffic lights turn left and follow the road up to Seki Onsen Ski Resort which is on the right-hand side of the road.